Kailash Mansarovar Yatra: Once in A Lifetime Experience

 - Via Nathu La Pass

-The route through Nathu La Pass (4309 meters, connecting Sikkim India with China's Tibet Autonomous Region) is reachable by bus and especially suitable for elderly yatris.
-The cost is about Rs.2 lakh per person/USD2667.
+The route through Nathu La Pass (4,309 meters, connecting Sikkim India with China's Tibet Autonomous Region) is reachable by bus and especially suitable for elderly yatris.
+The cost is about Rs.2 lakh per person/USD2,667.
 The duration would be 21 days including 3 days in Delhi for preparatory work.
-It passes through scenic spots such as Hangu Lake and the vast landscape of the Qinghai-Tibet Plateau.
+It passes through scenic spots such as Hangu Lake and the vast landscape of the Tibetan Plateau.

-- A Kailash Mansarovar Yatra by helicopter package is easier and faster.
-The duration is 12 days.
-The cost is Rs 210,000/USD2800 per person.
+A Kailash Mansarovar Yatra from Kathmandu is applicable either by helicopter or by car.
+The helicopter package is easier and faster, which takes 12 days and costs RS 210,000/USD2,800 per person.
 You will be flying from Kathmandu to Simikot via Nepalgunj and take a helicopter ride from Simikot to Hilsa.
 The view over the Himalayan mountains is breathtaking and wonderful.
 After entering Tibet we will drive you to Kailash and Mansarovar.

 Throughout the trip, you will have to pay for services that are not covered by your travel agency.
 These expenses are personal, and thus it is entirely dependent on you to spend or not.
 Moreover, there may be incidents like natural disasters and emergency medical situations, which cannot be covered by any travel agency.